justinmeiners/efficient-programming-with-components/08_lisp.md

       while (!pool.is_empty(x)) x = pool.free(x);
     }

+**Exercise:** Before moving on, get familiar with these operations.
+  Create a simple list inside a pool and print it by iterating through its contents (solved in `test_list_pool.cpp` at the end of the chapter).

 [^rplaca-explanation]: `rplaca` and `rplacd` are unfriendly abbrevations of
     "replace car" and "replace cdr" (see "Lisp 1.5 Programmer's Manual").